Writ Of Summons Issued By Singapore Court

 If you have received a Writ of Summons issued by a Singapore Court where you are named as the defendant, it means that a suit has been commenced against you by the plaintiff.

 A Writ of Summons is usually served together with a Statement of Claim.
-The Statement of Claim sets out the material facts the plaintiff is relying on for his/her claim against you.
+Additionally, the Statement of Claim sets out the material facts the plaintiff is relying on for his/her claim against you.

 Occasionally, a Writ of Summons is not served together with a Statement of Claim but may be generally endorsed with a summary of the plaintiff’s claim against you.
 If so, then the Statement of Claim will usually be served on you after you enter an appearance.